Creating Value, Solving Problems.

 The result?
 A business law firm that’s different than most others.
 We hold a very entrepreneurial view – we want the same things as our clients: flexibility, convenience and efficiency.
 That’s why our focus is on creating value and solving problems for our clients.

 And best of all – we’re virtual!
 The few firms that have adopted a virtual model all offer a lower pricing model and access to senior lawyers without pretension.
 We do that too, but we also provide additional value with our customized client service process.

 A core focus of our client service process is that we provide our services where our clients want them – whether remotely from one of our many “offices” or onsite alongside the client team.

-We also offer our In-House Advisor Program as an extension of our clients’ teams.
+We also offer our In-House General Counsel Program as an extension of our clients’ teams.